serdimoa/charting/Widget-Methods.md

 This method hides the Bottom Trading Panel if it is visible and shows otherwise.

 ####:chart: showSampleOrderDialog(order)
-####:chart: showSampleClosePositionDialog(position)
-####:chart: showSampleReversePositionDialog(position)
-1. `order` or 'position': object
+1. `order`: object

-Displays a sample order/position dialog.
-These dialogs look like Trading View Paper Trading ones.
-Usually you don't need to use sample dialogs.
-These methods are used in the trading sample.
+Displays a sample order dialog.
+This dialog looks like Trading View Paper Trading one.
+Usually you don't need to use the sample dialog.
+This method is used in the trading sample.

 #:chart: Multiple Charts Layout